OpenBSD

 If you have a computer with two NIC's and you move data from one network

-card to the other one via a bridge and without IP addresses, you work
+card to another one via a bridge and without IP addresses, you work

 on the OSI layer 2 model (data link); thus, you will get a full